 Living in and near the Adirondacks brings a special bond with the wilderness and the perfecting of different skill sets.
 Like many other parts of rural America, we have an urgent need to fix our roads and bridges, to upgrade the weather-resistant construction of our homes and businesses, and to provide world-class services and opportunities to all our residents.

-Goal 2: Strengthen Community Support and Resources intends to map and expand banking resources and mental health services specifically for family farms.
+Goal 2: Strengthen Community Support and Resources to expand financial community-based services specifically for family farms.

-Goal 3: Strengthen Partnerships with Community, Government and Business seeks stronger presence in New York food-related businesses and markets.
+Goal 3: Strengthen Partnerships with Community, Government and Business to put Adirondack products in New York schools, businesses and markets.

 (1) Financial and strategic support for existing Adirondack businesses, especially family farms

-(2) Attracting new, green, sustainable businesses to grow local jobs; survey local needs for workers
+(2) Attracting new, green, sustainable businesses to grow local jobs; and a district-wide survey to clarify local needs for workers

-(4) An #NY21 plan to guarantee hi-speed internet and shared commercial space
+(4) A focused effort to guarantee hi-speed internet